franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-Adjust the keys to your liking; in the order of 'modifierSnap3_2Keys' windows are positioned as follows (descriptions might prove to be tricky, in that case trying it out will help):
+Windows are positioned as follows (descriptions might prove tricky; in that case simply try it out):
 - 1: left two thirds of screen: 3 cells (1)
 - 2: right two thirds of screen: 3 cells (2)
 - 3: left third, upper two cells (3)